-The first 40 Glass scintillators will arrive in time during the shut-down.
+The first 60 Glass scintillators will arrive in time during the shut-down.
 It is planned to install them in the rear part of the SASE1 and SASE3 where high photon levels are expected.

-Aperture measurements around cells 31 are planned.
+Aperture measurements along the undulators are planned.

 The whole undulator system should be used, especially the last five segments should be closed.
 Careful dose monitoring should be done by FW.
 Do the last segments contribute to lasing?